TheoJSP/TheoJSP/README.md

 - 🌍 I am from Argentina
 - 🥑 I am currently learning web development
 - 📚 Secondary studies in progress
 - 🎯 I am currently studying in the Inst.
 Ind.
-Luis A. Huergo
+Luis A. Huergo.